FrozzDay/notflix/README.md

 <h1 align="center">NOTFLIX</h1>
-Notflix is a shell script to search and stream torrent. from [Bugswriter](https://github.com/Bugswriter/notflix)
+Notflix is a shell script to search and stream torrent. from <a href="https://github.com/Bugswriter/notflix">Bugswriter</a>

 ### How does this work?